rbrahul/Awesome-JSON-Viewer/README.md

 ## Awesome JSON
-A chrome extension to visualize JSON response with to provide awesome experience.
+A chrome extension to visualize JSON response as well as to introduce awesome experience.